-Council Regulation (EU) No. 269/2014 imposes an asset freeze on a large number of individuals and entities, including Russian banks and state-owned entities (see Annex I to this Regulation).
+Council Regulation (EU) No. 269/2014 imposes an asset freeze on a large number of individuals and entities, including Russian banks and state-owned entities (see Annex I to this Regulation - this consolidated version does not yet include the additional designations under Council Regulation (EU) No. 2025/933 of 20 May 2025).

-In addition, Council Regulation (EU) No. 2024/1485 imposes an asset freeze on a number of individuals and one entity deemed responsible for serious human rights violations or abuses, for repression of civil society and democratic opposition, and for undermining democracy and the rule of law in Russia (see Annex IV to Council Regulation (EU) No. 2024/1485).
-Council Regulation (EU) No. 2024/2642 imposes an asset freeze on a number individuals and entities engaged in actions and policies by the Russian government which undermine the fundamental values of the EU and its member states, their security, independence and integrity, as well as those of international organisations and third countries.
+In addition, Council Regulation (EU) No. 2024/1485 imposes an asset freeze on a number of individuals and one entity deemed responsible for serious human rights violations or abuses, for repression of civil society and democratic opposition, and for undermining democracy and the rule of law in Russia (see Annex IV to Council Regulation (EU) No. 2024/1485 - this consolidated version does not yet include the additional designations under Council Regulation (EU) No. 2025/958 of 20 May 2025).
+Council Regulation (EU) No. 2024/2642 imposes an asset freeze on a number individuals and entities engaged in actions and policies by the Russian government which undermine the fundamental values of the EU and its member states, their security, independence and integrity, as well as those of international organisations and third countries (see Annex I to Council Regulation (EU) No. 2024/2642 - this consolidated version does not yet include the additional designations under Council Regulation (EU) No. 2025/965 of 20 May 2025.